jzumsteg/zumstegs-blog/_posts/2023-05-09-sicily-wrap-up.md

 mermaid: true
 layout: post
 thumbnail: 2023/04/agrigento/DSC03846.jpg
+summary: A few words to wrap up our Sicily trip.

 ---
-A few words to wrap up our Sicily trip.

 <h3>Our favorite place</h3>
 Agrigento, by a wide margin.
 There was something pretty powerful about walking among these temples built 2,500 years, thinking about the effort to build them and the effort to reconstruct them from a heap of rubble.
 They are breath-taking.